10" color touchscreen: 1805 & 1886 series

 10 – 30 A / 0 – 0.4 Ω

-The newest multifunction safety tester developed by SPS electronic combines hipot-, insulation-, and ground bond tests in one device and therefore the various testing requirements you might need for your electric products.
+The newest electrical safety analyzer developed by SPS electronic combines hipot-, insulation-, and ground bond tests in one device and therefore the various testing requirements you might need for your electric products.

-The S 1800M features a fully electronic generator, which provides more accurate and faster testing.
+The hipot analyzer S 1800M features a fully electronic generator, which provides more accurate and faster testing.
 The device is also independent of the mains supply.
-Be it 120V / 60Hz in the US or 220 V / 50 Hz in China – the S 1800M can readily be used anywhere in the world!
+Be it 120V / 60Hz in the US or 220 V / 50 Hz in China – the hipot safety analyzer S 1800M can readily be used anywhere in the world!

 With the help of our convenient PC software, the device can not only be controlled remotely, but it can also be extended by additional features and test steps.
 The test results can then be stored on a USB flash pen drive and thus, easily documented.